opencog/docker/README.md

 allows all this without the need of a physical robot head to be available.

-Docker is used primarily because there are a large number of software dependencies that must be installed in order to make this all work.
-This includes the Robot Operating System (ROS), Blender, Pololu motor drivers, a variety of ROS webcam and face-tracking/saliency nodes, OpenCog, and other add-ons.

 ### Docker image structure:

-    ├─ros-hydro-deps
-      ├─ros-hydro-dev
-        ├─ros-hydro-openni
-          ├─ros-hydro-percept

     ├─ros-indigo-base
       ├─ros-indigo-blender